bretthmeyer/website/people.md

 ### Jarul Mehta, MEng student

 Jarul is an MEng student with interests in embedded systems and machine learning.
-Find out more about her past work experiences at {% include icon-linkedin.html link='https://www.linkedin.com/in/jarul-mehta' label='LinkedIn' %}.
+Find out more about her past work experiences at {% include icon-linkedin.html username='jarul-mehta' label='LinkedIn' %}.

 ### Ahmad Muannakki, MEng student

 Ahmad is a MEng student focusing on the cybersecurity and reliability of wireless protocols proposed to replace wired netwroking for control systems in aerospace electronics.

 ### Alex Orzechowski, MEng student

+Alex is an MEng student with interests in embedded systems and machine learning.
+Find out more about his work experiences at {% include icon-linkedin.html username='alexander-orzechowski-98b3b8b9' label='LinkedIn' %}.

 ### Zhuoran (Paul) Xiong, PhD student